By Lindsey Rodrian

 homeowners, experts, and contractors in the Central Valley are taking notice.
 Clean, modern looks that incorporate metal, stone, and concrete surfaces offer a truly custom look and are all the rage, says Kathleen Jennison.
 And man-made material countertops boast texture opportunities that mimic suede, velvet, and brushed leather.
 “They are also stain, chip, and crack resistant and possess consistency of the look and pattern,” says Tiffany.
 “And we’re really noticing an increase of quartz countertops, which offer all the look of natural stone minus the maintenance, and glass backsplash”

 Before you ditch all traditional elements, Larry suggests taking inventory of your existing features and opting to pick and choose as you remodel.
 “Brass is being introduced again by the world’s top designers in their latest projects!”
 And for those on a budget, “Painting existing stained wood cabinets is a great way to freshen up a kitchen at a better price point.
+However, if you’ve got the budget to get some new cabinets from a website like https://kitchenin.co.uk/, this would be ideal.
+Try and find some cabinets that will stand the test of time, you don’t want them to look outdated in a couple of years!
 For the perfect finishing touch, glass doors with back lighting and upgraded crown moldings are a great way to go,” says Larry.

 For those looking to enhance the roominess of their kitchen, a glass backsplash is the way to go.
 Because the tiles bounce light throughout the room, it enhances the felt size of the space and also creates a visual effect that can be played on with strategic positioning of décor items.
 Added bonuses?
 It is super hygienic, durable, and easy to clean, is 100 percent natural with many options made from recycled glass, which further reduces the carbon footprint of your new kitchen, and can be used to create truly unique, custom patterns when you choose to mix and match tiles.